 Lili’iuokalani Botanical Gardens

-has a hidden waterfall in the heart of the city.
-The great lawn, plants, trees, and flowers make additional great backdrops for photos after the ceremony.
-Use permit required from Foster Botanical Garden.
+This small community garden with a waterfall is a hidden gem in the heart of the city.
+The great lawn, plants, trees, and flowers make great backdrops for photos after the ceremony.
+The garden can be used as a wedding venue for free with use permit for up to 25 people.
+Use permit is acquired through Foster Botanical Garden.
 There is a parking lot.
 Bathrooms are closed.
 Call (808) 768-7135 to obtain a free use permit.

 https://youtu.be/ZY7l6iDCSLs https://youtu.be/1fyA7pI7dNk